The lifecycle of an Ansible module¶

 Modules in the main Ansible repo have a defined life cycle, from first introduction to final removal.
-The module life cycle is tied to the Ansible release cycle <release_cycle> and reflected in the ANSIBLE_METADATA block.
+The module life cycle is tied to the Ansible release cycle <release_cycle>.
 A module may move through these four states:

 To deprecate a module, you must: